DominikPeters/texpresso-vscode/README.md

 TeXpresso must be installed, and must be callable at the path provided in the `texpresso.command` setting.

+## Using UTF-16 version of TeXpresso for more robust performance

+Last update: July 2025.
+If you use the texpresso version from the `utf-16` of texpresso (https://github.com/let-def/texpresso/tree/utf-16), you can use its new `change-range` feature, which allows the extension to work more efficiently and more robustly (the file is less likely to go out of sync with the preview).
+To use this, you need to enable the `texpresso.useChangeRangeMode` setting.

 ## Extension Settings

 This extension contributes the following settings: